joelnewcomer/belton/wp-content/plugins/wpdiscuz/readme.txt

 * Fixed Bug: First comment redirection without setting the destination page

 = 2.1.9 =
-* Added: Option to redirect first commenters to "Thank You" page
+* Added: Option to redirect first commenters to "Thank You" page after commenting
 * Fixed Bug: Issues with guest voting (more secure and stable)

 = 2.1.8 =